xpqz/documentation/dotnet-interface/docs/wpf/windows-presentation-foundation/temperature-converter/using-xaml.md

 obtain refs (in this case named `txtFahrenheit` and `txtCentigrade`) to  objects named **txtFahrenheit** and **txtCentigrade**.
 It is convenient (but not essential) to use the same name for the ref as is used for the control.

-Most of the remaining statements obtain refs to the `MenuItem`, `Button` and `ScrollBar` objects and attach callback functions to their Click and Scroll events respectively.
+Most of the remaining statements obtain refs to the MenuItem, Button and ScrollBar objects and attach callback functions to their Click and Scroll events respectively.
 ```apl
 [13]   mnuFahrenheit←win.FindName⊂'mnuFahrenheit'
 [14]   mnuFahrenheit.onClick←'SET_F'